 Building better solar cells

 Thor can use lightning to generate all the power he needs, but humans are increasingly looking for solar solutions.
 Over the past eight years, the U.S. capacity for solar energy has increased by 23 times.
-Commercial use of solar voltaic cells use rely on crystalline silicon wafers coated with Si3N4 (an antireflective coating) to convert light from the sun into current and voltage to generate power.
+Solar voltaic cells rely on crystalline silicon wafers coated with Si3N4 (an antireflective coating) to convert light from the sun into current and voltage to generate power.
 Thin lines of silver metal placed on the surface of the silicon act as wires to transport the electricity to where it is needed.

 The biggest challenge in the process is creating a silver-silicon contact that doesn’t damage the crystalline structure of the wafer.
 The DuPont team has developed Solamet PV17x, a game-changing lead tellurite metallization paste that not only protects the wafer, but also improves the conversion of solar light to useable electricity.

-Since its release, the team continues to improve the Solamet technonology.
+Since the release of the Solamet technology, the team has continued to improve it.
 With more powerful and cost-effective wafers available, DuPont’s researchers are helping secure a future of solar energy.

 Solamet PV17x is the metallization paste that pioneered the use of lead tellurite chemistry, a game changer in the solar energy industry.